zachbogart/my_website/content/project/nouns/index.md

 <!-- Icon Image: Small -->
 <img src="featured.png" width="100"/>

-Noun Project is a site that provides icons for everything.
-I have [a collection of my own icon designs on Noun Project](https://thenounproject.com/zachbogart/uploads/) that you can choose from to spice up your own projects.
+Noun Project is "building a global visual language that unites us" and provides icons for everything.
+I have a bunch of [my own icon designs](https://thenounproject.com/zachbogart/uploads/) and [my own bespoke icon collections](https://thenounproject.com/browse/creator/zachbogart/icon-collections) on Noun Project that you can choose from to spice up your own projects.
 I add new designs often, so check back to see what's available.

 Checkout all of my icon designs over at [my Noun Project profile page](https://thenounproject.com/zachbogart/).